WellAlly Logo

 Most dizziness is benign and will resolve with rest or simple treatment.
 But some situations need immediate medical attention:

-Vertigo with new neurological symptoms—slurred speech, limb weakness or numbness, vision changes (visual field defects or double vision), walking difficulty.
-This could be stroke, especially posterior circulation ischemia (brainstem or cerebellar stroke).
+According to the American Heart Association's Stroke Guidelines, vertigo with new neurological symptoms—slurred speech, limb weakness or numbness, vision changes (visual field defects or double vision), walking difficulty—this could be stroke, especially posterior circulation ischemia (brainstem or cerebellar stroke).
 Time is brain, seek immediate medical attention.

 Vertigo with severe headache, unlike any headache you've experienced before, sudden onset reaching peak quickly.
 This could be aneurysm rupture or subarachnoid hemorrhage—life-threatening, seek immediate medical attention.

-Vertigo with hearing loss or tinnitus, especially unilateral.
-This could be Meniere's disease or acoustic neuroma.
+According to the journal Neurology Clinics, vertigo with hearing loss or tinnitus, especially unilateral, could be Meniere's disease or acoustic neuroma.
 While not as urgent as stroke, it needs ENT or neurology evaluation.

 Recurrent vertigo lasting minutes to hours, related to head position changes (like when turning over in bed, getting up).
 This is likely BPPV (ear stones), not dangerous but can be effectively treated with canalith repositioning.